openbroadcaster/openbroadcaster.github.io/diy-cap-alert-player.md

 OBPlayer can be set up as a standalone CAP alert broadcaster.
 Install OBPlayer in-line with your broadcast audio\video chain and it will automatically interrupt the regular broadcast when it receives a valid CAP-CP formated alert.
 Use the DIY RS232 GPIO to trigger relays to cut into scheduled programming.

-Start OBPlayer and login to Dashboard
+[Install](https://support.openbroadcaster.com/install) OBPlayer and login to Dashboard

 __Sync/Media Tab__

-Uncheck 'Enable Scheduler', and 'Enable Fallback Media Player'.
-This disables all other media settings.
+Uncheck `Enable Scheduler`, and `Enable Fallback Media Player`.
+This disables all other media and sync settings from OBServer.

 __Audio/Visualizations Tab__